ypenn21/llm-stack/README.md

 curl --location 'http://SERVICE_IP:8080/v1/models/model:predict' --header 'Content-Type: application/json' --data '{  "prompt": "Who was president of the united states of america in 1890??"}'
 ```
 ## 3. Test with web-app
+Go to cloud run, and open the web-client run service URL, and test out prompts.